 There are affiliate links in here.

 As you all know, or in case you don’t, I love visiting and exploring the national parks.
-There are some that get tons of love and are some of the most famous national parks like Yellowstone, Zion, and Grand Canyon, but I want to share a little bit about some of the lesser visited parks I’ve been to over the last year and a half.
+There are some that get tons of love and are some of the most famous national parks like Yellowstone, Zion, and the Grand Canyon, but I want to share a little bit about some of the lesser visited national parks I’ve been to over the last year and a half.
 There are a few in here that I just think are underrated, too, but still get quite a few visitors.
 Note that all the numbers for visitors per year will be from 2016.
 I would highly recommend getting an America the Beautiful national park pass if you plan on visiting more than three.